×

 Description

 These keto thumbprint cookies are buttery and filled with a sugar-free raspberry jam.
-Enjoy almond flour cookies that are perfect for holidays or just any occasion.
+Enjoy almond flour shortbread cookies that are perfect for holidays or just any occasion.

 Keto during holidays?